Back To Search Results

 Technique or Treatment

-Trauma is a leading cause of morbidity and mortality worldwide, especially for people aged 15 to 50.
-Trauma is the second-most common single cause of death, representing 8% of all deaths.
-The World Health Organization estimates that traumatic injuries from traffic accidents, drowning, poisoning, falls, burns, and violence kill over five million people worldwide annually, with millions more suffering from the consequences of injuries.
+Trauma is a leading cause of morbidity and mortality worldwide, particularly among individuals aged 15 to 50.
+Trauma is the second most common single cause of death, representing 8% of all mortalities.
+The World Health Organization estimates that traumatic injuries from traffic accidents, drowning, poisoning, falls, burns, and violence result in over 5 million deaths worldwide annually, with millions more suffering from the consequences of injuries.

-Rapid evacuation and transportation to a trauma center improve the outcome of severely injured patients.
-Prehospital intubation is controversial in the EMS literature.
-The medical director of an EMS service will dictate the clinical context in which he/she will allow a paramedic to intubate in the field.
-The EMS service monitors and transports these patients quickly and safely to the nearest trauma facility.
+Rapid evacuation and transportation to a trauma center significantly improve the outcome of severely injured patients.
+However, prehospital intubation is controversial in the Emergency Medical Services (EMS) literature.
+The medical director of an EMS service typically dictates the clinical context in which paramedics are allowed to intubate in the field.
+The EMS monitors and transports these patients quickly and safely to the nearest trauma facility.

 Surgical Airway

-The age of the child is the only absolute contraindication to surgical cricothyroidotomy.
-The exact age at which they can safely perform a surgical cricothyrotomy is controversial and not well defined.
-Various sources list lower age limits ranging from 5 to 12 years, and Pediatric Advanced Life Support defines the pediatric airway as age 1 to 8 years.
+The only absolute contraindication to surgical cricothyroidotomy is the child's age.
+However, the specific age at which surgical cricothyroidotomy becomes safe remains controversial and lacks a precise definition.
+Various sources suggest lower age limits between 5 and 12 years.
+Meanwhile, Pediatric Advanced Life Support defines the pediatric airway as applying to children aged 1 to 8.

 Complications

-Complications with intubation involve failure to secure the airway, esophageal intubation, hypoxic or hypercapnic respiratory failure leading to arrest, injury to oropharyngeal or laryngeal airway including bleeding, soft tissue swelling, injury to vocal cords.
+Complications from intubation may include the inability to secure the airway, esophageal intubation, and respiratory failure, either hypoxic or hypercapnic, which can lead to arrest.
+Other risks include injury to the oropharyngeal or laryngeal airway, resulting in bleeding, soft tissue swelling, and vocal cord damage.

 Clinical Significance

-8. Knowing the importance of training and practice in the pediatric airway for prehospital personnel.
+• Importance of training and practice in pediatric airway management for prehospital personnel

-9. Knowing the indications, contraindications, and complications of endotracheal intubation.
+• Indications, contraindications, and complications of endotracheal intubation

 Enhancing Healthcare Team Outcomes